deivard/WindowQuickSize/README.md

 Place and resize the active window so it has the positon and size of the support window.

 `Shift+alt+3`
-Cycle through the adaptive window sizes for the active window.
+Cycle through the cycle window sizes for the active window.

 `Shift+alt+4`
 Make the active window a full screen window.